-Level 2 financial assets and liabilities consist of commodity forwards, foreign exchange forwards, and cross-currency swaps.
-Commodity forwards are valued using an income approach based on the observable market commodity index prices less the contract rate multiplied by the notional amount.
-Foreign exchange forwards are valued using an income approach based on observable market forward rates less the contract rate multiplied by the notional amount.
+Level 2 financial assets and liabilities consist of commodity swaps, foreign exchange forwards and swaps, and cross-currency swaps.
+Commodity swaps are valued using an income approach based on the observable market commodity index prices less the contract rate multiplied by the notional amount.
+Foreign exchange forwards and swaps are valued using an income approach based on observable market forward rates less the contract rate multiplied by the notional amount.
 Cross-currency swaps are valued based on observable market spot and swap rates.